robfox92/influxdb-networkmonitor/README.md

 This is a tool to collect traffic data on your network and store it in influxdb.
 It stores the IP address, hostname, ethernet/MAC address and {sent, received} bytes/sec of a given network device.
 Hostname lookup is provided by via `gethostbyaddr()`, and is cached for 10 minutes.

 Traffic data is collected by starting a tcpdump session on a remote network device (e.g. a router) over ssh, and processing the files with [pyshark](https://github.com/KimiNewt/pyshark/).
-Traffic data to/from the collection machine is excluded.
+Traffic data on the ssh port used is excluded.
 Data for hosts outside the specified subnet is not collected.

 ## Installation